InfiniteConsult/0004_std_lib_http_client/README.md

   * They provide a convenient, high-level overview and a direct comparison of the different clients' performance characteristics based on `hyperfine`'s analysis.
 These summaries will form the primary basis for the results discussed in Chapter 10.

 Together, these outputs provide both a high-level statistical comparison and the raw data necessary for deeper, more granular performance investigation.

+# Acknowledgements

+## boost::beast

+I would like to thank [Sehe](https://github.com/sehe) for his help on improving the beast server and beast client usage.
+He improved my understanding of the `boost::beast` library greatly.
+This [issue](https://github.com/boostorg/beast/issues/3051) is super valuable for anyone looking to implement high performance boost HTTP clients and servers.

+## libcurl

+I would like to thank [bagder](https://github.com/bagder) for his tips about [tuning](https://github.com/curl/curl/discussions/19249) the curl buffers.
+I did benchmark with very large buffers but it looks like the stock buffer sizes are highly efficient so they will remain for the comparisons.